 Radiant Heat Flooring

 Ceramic tile is the most common and effective floor covering for radiant floor heating.
 It conducts heat well from the floor and stores heat long after the heating system has been turned off.
-Measuring less than 1/8″thick, these new systems are embedded directly into the same thinset cement used to set tile or stone.
-Laminated and Engineered wood products are more dimensionally stable than solid wood flooring making them another option for radiant floor heating.
-However, there are special precautions that need to be taken before the flooring is installed.
+These new systems are embedded directly into the same thinset cement used to set tile or stone.

 Radiant heat floors may also make sense for additions to homes for which it would be impractical to extend the heating system into the addition.
-However, homeowners should examine other options, such as mini-split heat pumps, which operate more efficiently and have the advantage of also providing cooling.
+However, homeowners should explore all of their options.
+Mini-split heat pumps operate more efficiently and have the advantage of also providing cooling.
 In older homes, radiators take up valuable space, especially in small bathrooms.
 Radiant floor heating is a great way to remove the radiator without the expense of updating the entire heating system.